yugyogeshpawar/ai-ml-python/Langchain-tutorial/part1-fundamentals/04-prompt-templates/README.md

 ### 4. Use the Prompt

-This final, formatted string is what you pass to the LLM's `.predict()` method, just as we did in the previous lesson.
+This final, formatted string is what you pass to the LLM's `.invoke()` method, just as we did in the previous lesson.

 ## Why is This Better Than Just Using f-strings?